 Day of Generosity 2020

 In times of crisis a sacrifice of worship can take the form of financial generosity.
-We are making Sunday 17 May 2020 our Day of Generosity and our central act of worship is in the making of financial gifts, small and big.
-This is not raising money for the church but to give to those needing support during COVID-19.
+We made Sunday 17 May 2020 our Day of Generosity and our central act of worship was in the making of financial gifts, small and big.
+This was not raising money for the church but to give to those needing support during COVID-19.

-For our Day of Generosity in 2020 we plan to give the entire offering to two fabulous charities.
-In a time of Coronavirus we have chosen causes most directly affected by the pandemic.
-One is very close to home (Wheatfields) and the other is faraway (Love the One).
+For our Day of Generosity in 2020 we gave the entire offering to two fabulous charities.
+In a time of Coronavirus we chose causes most directly affected by the pandemic.
+One very close to home (Wheatfields) and the other faraway (Love the One).
 There's more information below.

 Wheatfields is a Sue Ryder Hospice in Headingley, 5 minutes walk from Vineyard House.
 It is a wonderful place and many of us have had cause to be thankful for the services it provides to those in pain and at the end of life.
 During COVID-19 Wheatfields is not only providing additional critical services, it has also seen its income fall dramatically as many of the usual fund-raising events have had to be cancelled.

 Love the One, India

 Love the One, itself as a concept, exists to stand alongside poor, abused, orphaned, exploited and marginalised children in India.
 One child at a time.
 Love the One was started up by two paediatricians, Mary and Cat, who were based at Trent Vineyard in 2008.